andersfylling/disgord/README.md

 Discord object comes with helper functions such as `Message.Reply(session, "hello")`, or `Session.SaveToDiscord(newRole)` for simplicity/readability.

 DisGord has complete implementation for Discord's documented REST API.
-It lacks battle testing testing, so any bug report/feedback is greatly appreciated!
+It lacks battle testing, so any bug report/feedback is greatly appreciated!

 To get started see the examples in [docs](docs/examples)